joel.karppanen@gmail.com

 In 2019 Karppanen had his first museum solo show in the Aine Art Museum.
 Furthermore his works have been exhibited in Museum of Contemporary Art Kiasma, KunstHausWien and Mänttä Art Festival among others.
 Karppanen's works can be found in various collections including The Finnish State Art Commission, The Finnish Museum of Photography and Jenny and Antti Wihuri Foundation.

-Karppane's written work have been published in Long Play, Helsingin Sanomat, Suomen Kuvalehti, Yle, Ylioppilaslehti, Nuori Voima and Taide-lehti.
+Karppanen's essays have been published in Long Play, Helsingin Sanomat, Suomen Kuvalehti, Yle, Ylioppilaslehti, Nuori Voima and Taide-lehti.

 Originally from Northern Finland, Karppanen lives and works now in Helsinki, Finland.